 Chapter Speakers Bureau

-Rachelle is an Associate IT Security Engineer with the Security Operations team at a major health care insurance provider in the State of Hawaii.
+Rachelle is an IT Security Engineer with the Security Operations team at a major health care insurance provider in the State of Hawaii.
 A recent graduate of University of Hawaii-West Oahu with a Bachelor of Applied Science degree in Information Security & Assurance.
 She also obtained an Associate in Science in Information Technology and a Certificate of Achievement in Information Security & Assurance from Kapiolani Community College.
 Rachelle has served as the past president for the cybersecurity student clubs at KapCC and UH-West Oahu.
 She has been actively volunteering for (ISC)2 since 2017, while she was a student.
 She is also a member of Young AFCEA Hawaii where is part of the cyber committee.
 Rachelle’s aim is to educate the community about cyber safety and awareness and is passionate about encouraging more young women to enter the cybersecurity industry as she has achieved.
-Rachelle is currently studying for her CISSP.
+Rachelle is currently studying for her CISSP certification.

 Anthony is a U.S. Army veteran and a student at the University of Hawaii West Oahu, pursuing his Bachelor's Degree in Information Security & Assurance.
 As a Peer Mentor for the Information & Computer Science program at Leeward Community College, he actively encourages students to participate in cybersecurity events and programs.
 Currently, Anthony is enrolled in the "Onward to Opportunity" veteran training program beginning in March 2020 to earn his CISSP certification.